 Dr Marc Fabri took part in a panel discussion on neurodiversity in the higher education environment today (16 June 2021).
-The panel was chaired by Dr Abdoolkarim Vakil from King’s College London as part of the Inclusive Classrooms Conversations Series, with a focus on the issues and challenges facing neurodivergent learners and lecturers.
+The panel was chaired by Dr Abdoolkarim Vakil, King’s College London, as part of the Inclusive Classrooms Conversations Series, with a focus on the issues and challenges facing neurodivergent learners and lecturers.
+The online event was attended by about 50 people.

 Other panel members included Dr Catherine Smale, King’s College London, Dr Elizabeth Ward, University of London, Dr Dyi Dieuwertje Huijg, Roehampton University, Prof Judit Kormos, Lancaster University and Dr Lucinda Matthews-Jones, Liverpool John Moores University.
 Panel members shared best practice as well as tips for transformative teaching and assessment practices.